WennyXie/wennyxie.github.io/index.md

 ## News
 - **[June.
 2024]** I receive my BSc. in Software Engineering from Fudan University.
 - **[Dec.
 2023]** I attend the 19th Conference on Web and Internet Economics (WINE 2023).
 - **[Mar.
-2023]** Our paper about combinatorial properties of a group of simplicial complexes is accepted to Fractals!
+2023]** Our paper about combinatorial properties for a class of simplicial complexes is accepted to Fractals!

 {% include_relative _includes/publications.md %}